AC Optimal Power Flow

 Power and Current Analysis

-After obtaining the solution from the AC optimal power flow, we can calculate various electrical quantities related to buses and branches using the power! and current! functions.
-For instance, let us consider the power system for which we obtained the AC optimal power flow solution:
+After obtaining the solution from the AC optimal power flow, calculate various electrical quantities related to buses and branches using the power! and current! functions.
+For instance, consider the power system used to obtain the AC optimal power flow solution:

 using Ipopt